 Memory allocated in this mode is not guaranteed to be IOVA-contiguous.
-If large chunks of IOVA-contiguous are required (with "large" defined as "more than one page"), it is recommended to either use VFIO driver for all physical devices (so that IOVA and VA addresses can be the same, thereby bypassing physical addresses entirely), or use legacy memory mode.
+If large chunks of IOVA-contiguous are required (with "large" defined as "more than one page"), it is recommended to either use

 Fig. 3.1: EAL Initialization in a Linux Application Environment